What Are Analytical Tables?

 - Pipeline velocity analysis tracking how deals move through your sales stages

 Each table is generated automatically from your confirmed data points.
-If the underlying data changes (because you corrected something or a connector refreshed), the affected tables regenerate.
+If you commission an update and the underlying data changes, the affected tables regenerate.

 Tables are available in the EKS Explorer and are used by MAIA during rehearsals.